chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/gas-solid-spouted-cylinder-bed/gas-solid-spouted-cylinder-bed.rst

     :name: ID
     :height: 10cm

-we set the inlet velocity to 2.5 m/s, and we do not impose the background velocity on the bottom of the cylinder as in the previous spouted bed example.
+We set the inlet velocity to 2.5 m/s, and the background velocity to 0.5 m/s on the bottom of the cylinder as in the previous spouted bed example.
 The value of beta on the outlet boundary was set to 100, which is relatively high, to stabilize the simulation and prevent backflow.

 .. code-block:: text